jscrane/uC-Makefile/README.md

 If:
 - You'd prefer to be using vi or emacs to the Arduino IDE
+- Your preferred source tree layout differs from Arduino's
 - You want more control over the build process than it gives you
 - ... then this is for you!